 Both fitness programs involve sequenced postures, and promote breath awareness.
 However, whereas different groups of Hatha Yoga asanas target different body parts and muscular groups, Pilates places its focus on the core.
 Movement in Pilates is grounded in the core, and its repetitive sequences are known to be an effective way to tone the core.
 While Pilates can be performed with the aid of machines like the Reformer, Yoga does not use such heavy-duty aids, instead employing simple props like blocks, straps, and cushions for meditation and restorative forms like Yoga Nidra.

 Yoga is far older than Pilates, and has its roots in ascetic devotions practiced as a branch of Hindu philosophy.
 Gradually, these practices began to reach every-day people throughout the world, making Hatha Yoga a staple of modern fitness culture.
 Pilates is far younger, a 20th century invention, and the singular vision of its founder Joseph Pilates.
 While the two systems have their differences in history and method, they share a common goal.
 Both Pilates and Yoga are gentle workouts that seek to harmonize the body and the mind.
+Not only for women, men are turning to yoga as well for a host of reasons.

 More From LWOS Life